amazebb/dotfiles-repo/.config/nvim/rplugin/python3/README.md

 ## Neovim remote plugins using Python

+> [!WARNING]
-!> [!WARNING] This code is experimental, does not work and not finished!!
+> The actual python code is experimental, most does not work and not finished!!
+> It was just a simple test of the pynvim interface

 ## Setting up remote Python plugin